crawl/qw/README.md

 once, all its required stone upstairs and downstairs are reachable, and any rune on the level has been obtained.
 Other types of unreachable areas, transporters, and runed doors don't prevent qw from considering a level autoexplored.
+In portals, the Abyss, and Pan, qw always opens all runed doors and explores all transporters.
 If qw must travel through unexplored levels that aren't part of its current gameplan, it will explore only as much as necessary to find the necessary stairs and then take them.
 This behaviour includes situations like being shafted.

 For Hell branches, gameplans like `Rune:Geh`, `Rune:Tar`, etc. are good choices, since they have qw dive to and get the rune while exploring as little